 - Whatsapp: +57-301-4146464

-But if you follow our guide and hire a shipping agent to take care of the most complicated parts, the process to ship your vehicle across the Darien Gap should be streamlined and very doable.
+But if you follow our guide and hire a shipping agent to care for the most complicated parts, shipping your vehicle across the Darien Gap should be streamlined and doable.

 Please let us know in the comments section below if you have any questions regarding this process.